 The new polymer fiver was issued on 13 September 2016.
-The new £10 note will be issued in summer 2017 and the £20 note by 2020.
+The new £10 note will be issued in September 2017 and the £20 note by 2020.
 As with any change in banknote design, all businesses that handle cash need to plan and prepare.

 You can continue to spend paper £5 notes as usual until 5 May 2017.
 After this they will cease to be legal tender.

 Further information on the move to polymer banknotes is available from the Key Resources section below, including a two page factsheet and a Q&A library, and from www.thenewfiver.co.uk.

 Adapting cash handling machines

 Cash handling machines will need to be adapted for the new notes.
 These machines include self-service check-outs, ATMs, ticket machines, and any other machine that weighs, counts, sorts, accepts, dispenses or recycles banknotes.

 Adaptation is likely to require a software update, which is normal practice when a new banknote design is issued.
 Additional hardware upgrades may be required for some machines because of the change to a polymer substrate and the reduction in size of the notes.

 Any businesses that use cash handling machines should engage directly with their manufacturer to discuss what adaptations will be required.
 Before purchasing a new machine, businesses should ask if it is compatible with the new banknotes.

 A list of machine manufacturers who have been offered access to test notes can be downloaded from the Key Resources below.
 If your manufacturer is not listed, please let us know at email@example.com